Local government in Tamil Nadu

-Local government in Tamil Nadu constitutes of a three tier administrative set-up.
+Local government in Tamil Nadu consists of a three tier administrative set-up.
 The local bodies are classified into urban and rural.
-The urban bodies constituted of municipal corporations, municipalities, and town panchayats.
+The urban bodies consisted of municipal corporations, municipalities, and town panchayats.
 District panchayats, Panchayat unions, and Village panchayats make up the rural administrative units.
 The Greater Chennai Corporation, established in 1688, is the oldest urban local body in India.

+The Department of Municipal Administration and Water Supply is the state government department responsible for the administration, water supply and sewage of urban local bodies in the state.
+The Department of Rural Development and Panchayat Raj is the state government department responsible for rural development and development and administration of rural local bodies.

 History

 Historically, the Tamilakam region was organised into various local bodies, which is evident from various epigraph inscriptions.
 A village administration was taken care by a village assembly known as sabai, each village was further sub-divided into several wards known as mandalams for ease of administration.
-A pot-ticket system of election (kudavolai), which used marked palm leaves, was used to elect the local representatives during the Chola period in the middle ages.
+A pot-ticket system of election (kudavolai), which used marked palm leaves, was used to elect the local representatives during the Chola period in the Middle Ages.

 Though no formal local administrative structure was existent at the time, the Greater Chennai Corporation, established in 1688, is the oldest urban local body in India.

 During the British Raj, centralisation of governance was enforced, with the most of the administration in the hands of the provincial administration.
 In the late 19th century, unions were created in smaller towns and villages, to facilitate local needs such as sanitation and lighting.
 Later, local councils were constituted whose members were directly elected, and were made accountable to an inspector and chairman.
 The local and municipal department was established in 1916, and had local, municipal, plague, medical and legislative branches.

 After Indian independence, various suggestions were heard by the government for the reformation of the local administrative structure.
 The Balwant Rai Mehta Committee, appointed in this regard, suggested the formation of three-tier Panchayati Raj system.
 Apart from the basic tenets covered in the Article 40 of the Indian Constitution, various acts have been enacted by the state government covering the powers and functions of the local bodies.
 These include the Madras Village Panchayat Act (1950), Tamil Nadu District Municipalities (Amendment) Act (1950), Tamil Nadu Panchayats Act (1958), Tamil Nadu District Development Councils Act (1958), Tamil Nadu Panchayats Act (1994), Tamil Nadu Municipal Laws (Amendment) Act (2016), and Tamil Nadu Panchayats (Amendment) Act (2016).
 The latest laws enacted in 2016 implemented a fifty percent reservation for women in all local bodies.